Skaytacium/wrauth/docs/README.md

 due to the aforementioned reasons, only examples for nginx have been given. keep in mind, nginx requires the `ngx_http_js_module` to be installed on your system and loaded in your `nginx.conf`.
 [Traefik](https://traefik.io/traefik/) *should* be able to work with this with some middleware magic, but I'm not sure since I've never used it.

 ### future
-well, I want to add a cache on top of Authelia, but that's for someday.
+well, I want to add a cache on top of Authelia and support for multiple domains (this one's easy-ish), but that's for someday.

 ### contribution
 any PRs that add another auth server, modularize functionality or add more examples new are welcome, but there is no guarantee for their maintenance.